core-wg/oscore/draft-ietf-core-object-security.md

 # Introduction {#intro}

 The Constrained Application Protocol (CoAP) {{RFC7252}} is a web transfer protocol, designed for constrained nodes and networks {{RFC7228}}, and may be mapped from HTTP {{RFC8075}}.
 CoAP specifies the use of proxies for scalability and efficiency and references DTLS {{RFC6347}} for security.
-CoAP-to-CoAP, HTTP-to-CoAP, and CoAP-to-HTTP proxies require (D)TLS to be terminated at the proxy.
+CoAP-to-CoAP, HTTP-to-CoAP, and CoAP-to-HTTP proxies require DTLS or TLS {{RFC5246}} to be terminated at the proxy.
 The proxy therefore not only has access to the data required for performing the intended proxy functionality, but is also able to eavesdrop on, or manipulate any part of, the message payload and metadata in transit between the endpoints.
 The proxy can also inject, delete, or reorder packets since they are no longer protected by (D)TLS.

 This document defines the Object Security for Constrained RESTful Environments (OSCORE) security protocol, protecting CoAP and CoAP-mappable HTTP requests and responses end-to-end across intermediary nodes such as CoAP forward proxies and cross-protocol translators including HTTP-to-CoAP proxies {{RFC8075}}.
 In addition to the core CoAP features defined in {{RFC7252}}, OSCORE supports Observe {{RFC7641}}, Block-wise {{RFC7959}}, No-Response {{RFC7967}}, and PATCH and FETCH {{RFC8132}}.
 An analysis of end-to-end security for CoAP messages through some types of intermediary nodes is performed in {{I-D.hartke-core-e2e-security-reqs}}.
 OSCORE essentially protects the RESTful interactions; the request method, the requested resource, the message payload, etc. (see {{protected-fields}}).
 OSCORE protects neither the CoAP Messaging Layer nor the CoAP Token which may change between the endpoints, and those are therefore processed as defined in {{RFC7252}}.
 Additionally, since the message formats for CoAP over unreliable transport {{RFC7252}} and for CoAP over reliable transport {{RFC8323}} differ only in terms of CoAP Messaging Layer, OSCORE can be applied to both unreliable and reliable transports (see {{fig-stack}}).